eBay sued over will-not-recruit agreement with Intuit

 "We have already resolved any concerns that the DOJ had about our recruiting practices and believe the matter for Intuit is closed," said Intuit spokeswoman Diane Carlini.

-A spokesman for Whitman, who left eBay in early 2008 and now leads Hewlett-Packard Co (HPQ.N), declined to comment.
+A spokesman for Whitman, who left eBay in early 2008 and now leads Hewlett-Packard Co, declined to comment.

 The suit, and similar legal issues involving other technology companies, highlight the intense competition for talent in Silicon Valley.
 It also shows how the search for talented employees can sometimes clash with relationships on the boards of top technology companies.